 For a fun and educational family activity, try sitting around the table with plates filled with beautiful vegetables, fruits and meats and thread some skewers together while you talk about your day.

-I’m using ground veal to make some flavorful meatballs to thread onto the skewers.
-And using those meatballs we’re going to make some beautifully vibrant, delectably delicious and delightfully healthy kabobs featuring a luscious homemade sweet & sour sauce.
+These are visually vibrant, delectably delicious, and delightfully healthy kabobs featuring a luscious homemade sweet & sour sauce.
 None of that corn syrup stuff, no food coloring, preservatives or other unmentionables.
 Adjust the selection of vegetables to meet your family’s preferences and then crank up the grill!

-These Grilled Sweet and Sour Veal Meatball Kabobs are sure to be a hit!
+These Sweet and Sour Meatball Kabobs are sure to be a hit!